 “We take the side of the vulnerable.
 Dalquez’s move was an act of self-defense.
 May her death sentence be commuted,” the NCCP said in a statement.

 On February 23, as Congress debated the reimposition of the death penalty in the Philippines, Dinagat Islands Representative Kaka Bag-ao argued that the Philippines will lose its leverage in efforts to save OFWs on death row abroad, including Jennifer.

 “Habang inaaprubahan ng Kongresong ito ang panukala upang ibalik ang bitay, paano makakakilos ang ating pamahalaan upang ipagtanggol at isalba ang mga Pilipinong nasa death row sa ibang bansa na humigit kumulang ay nasa 70 sa kasalukuyan?” asked Bag-ao.

 (While this Congress would be approving the measure reimposing the death penalty, how can the government move to defend and save around 70 Filipinos on death row abroad?)

 UAE’s Court of Appeals decided to postpone its ruling on Jennifer’s case, originally set for February 27, to March 27.

-If this happens, the Court of Appeals will uphold the death sentence.
+If this happened, the Court of Appeals would uphold the death sentence.